 complete -C '/usr/local/bin/aws_completer' aws

-Keep the absolute path returned by which aws_completer if it differs from the example.
-Login shells should still source ~/.bashrc from ~/.bash_profile, ~/.profile, or ~/.bash_login so the rule is active in new terminal sessions.
+Use the absolute path returned by command -v aws_completer when it differs from /usr/local/bin/aws_completer.
+Login shells should still load ~/.bashrc from ~/.bash_profile, ~/.profile, or ~/.bash_login.

 - Add the zsh completion lines to ~/.zshrc when the shell is zsh.